 Locking caster wheels, an easy-to-read digital controller, and a gorgeous hammer tone copper finish are also included.

 Four easy-to-maneuver wheels, 1,513 square inches of porcelain-coated cooking racks, and a large viewing glass are included.
-Thanks to the dial-in digital control board and stainless-steel meat probes, Temperatures are easily tracked.
+Temperatures are easily tracked thanks to the dial-in digital control board and stainless-steel meat probes.

 - Digital PID control board

 - 1,513 square inch cooking area

 - Automatic Start-Up and Cool Down